The clubs and organizations at Duke Law run the gamut, from the Innocence Project to the Off the Record A Capella group to the Business Law Society.

 The Duke Immigrant and Refugee Project assists immigrants and refugees in the Triangle area to gain a sense of security and control over their lives by focusing its efforts on research, resources, and outreach for this target population.
 The Project offers research assistance on human rights issues and prepares legal memoranda for representatives of asylum seekers.
 The Project also undertakes multiple outreach efforts to provide needed resources to immigrant and refugee communities, including through the provision of "Know Your Rights" training sessions to immigrant teenagers and adults, the distribution of literature detailing rights and responsibilities in accordance with immigration law, and by assisting with other public needs as they arise.

-- Executive Director of Administration: Christine Mullen
+- Director of Administration: Zach Pollack

 Duke Law Basketball provides current Duke Law students and alumni with a network of students and alumni who also enjoy playing basketball while simultaneously representing Duke Law externally in a characteristic outside of academics by participating in multiple regional and national law school and graduate school tournaments.